cosmos/relayer/README.md

 $ cat ~/.relayer/config/config.yaml

 # To finalize your config, add a path between the two chains
-$ rly paths add -f demo/path.json
+$ rly paths add ibc0 ibc1 demo-path -f demo/path.json

 # Now, add the key seeds from each chain to the relayer to give it funds to work with
 $ rly keys restore ibc0 testkey "$(jq -r '.secret' data/ibc0/n0/gaiacli/key_seed.json)" -a